Welcome to my family history site

 Progenitor - Broadly the English translation of stamouer, but can incorporate as few as three generations of a family, depending on when the first member of the family was born in SA.

-SAG - South African Genealogies: an unrepresentative, but comprehensive, genealogy bible of colonial ancestors post-1652.
+SAG - South African Genealogies: an unrepresentative, but comprehensive, genealogy register of colonial ancestors post-1652.